apache/incubator-kie-kogito-operator/README.md

   replicas: 1
   # Image to use for this deployment
   image: "quay.io/kiegroup/kogito-data-index:latest"
-  kafka:
-    # Service name and port for the Kafka cluster, for example, my-kafka-cluster:9092
-    externalURI: my-cluster-kafka-bootstrap:9092

 ```

 #### Installing the Kogito Data Index Service with the oc client